Standard Deduction

 Additional Standard Deduction

 There is also an additional standard deduction for taxpayers who are at least 65 or blind.
 The taxpayer can claim an additional standard deduction for a qualifying spouse, but not a dependent.
-Hence, married taxpayers filing jointly can claim an additional standard deductions if they're both over 65 or blind by the end of the tax year or on January 1 of the following year.
+Hence, married taxpayers filing jointly can claim an additional standard deduction if they're both over 65 or blind by the end of the tax year or on January 1 of the next year.

 A married taxpayer can claim the additional standard deductions for a spouse who had no gross income nor was claimed by another taxpayer as a dependent.
 However, the taxpayer cannot claim the additional standard deduction if the spouse was also claimed as a dependent.